MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 description: "This article gives step-by-step instructions for how to use the Office Deployment Tool (ODT) to deploy Office 365 ProPlus to client devices from a shared folder on your network."
 ---

-# Deploy Office 365 ProPlus from a local source
+# Deploy Microsoft 365 Apps from a local source

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).